-MSDE's analysis of the 618 data demonstrated that four (4) LSSs were identified as having a significant discrepancy, in the rate of suspensions and expulsions of greater than ten days in a school year for children with IEPs.
-In addition, eight (8) of the 25 LSSs were excluded because they did not meet the Stateestablished minimum "n" size requirement of 30 students with disabilities suspended greater than 10 days.
+The MSDE, DEI/SES's analysis of the 618 data demonstrated that ten (10) of the 14 LSSs were identified as having a significant discrepancy, in the rate of suspensions and expulsions of greater than ten days in a school year for children with IEPs.
+In addition, eleven (11) of the 25 LSSs were excluded because they did not meet the State-established minimum cell size requirement of 5 students with disabilities suspended greater than 10 days.
+No, LSSs were excluded due to not meeting an n-size of at least 20.